 "That's been lacking, I think, in my two years I've been the head coach at Eleva-Strum," Hanson says, "somebody needs to step up and take control of the team, and be that vocal leader, and that leader that really gets the kids going through their words and their actions."

 Among the players, there's optimism after the first two weeks of practice.

 "I'm real excited to see what this team can do," says Eleva-Strum senior running back/linebacker Gage Everson, "I feel like we have a fair chance in the conference, I think we're going to have a good season."

 "If we can build some leadership in the beginning here, and then stay healthy," says Hanson, "I think we have a chance to compete with anybody in the conference, but we gotta get some wins to build some confidence in our kids."

-The Cardinals kick off the season Friday, August 23, when they host Colfax.
+The Cardinals kick off the season on Friday, August 22, at Colfax.

-The Beavers begin the season at home on Friday, August 23, when Lake Holcombe/Cornell pays a visit.
+The Beavers open the season on the road, Friday, August 22, at Lake Holcombe/Cornell.

 News Tips: (715)-831-1824 or email@example.com